1967 Pacific typhoon season: Super Typhoon Emma (Welming)

 Typhoon Emma was the second super Typhoon to hit the Philippines just 2 weeks after Typhoon Carla.
 Typhoon Emma left 300 people dead and 60 others missing.

 Typhoon Freda (Yayang)

 Freda formed east of the Philippines on November 6.
 It made landfall in the Philippines as a tropical storm.
 As it moved into the South China Sea, Freda developed into a Category 1 typhoon and made landfall in Vietnam.
 The storm dissipated inland on November 11.

 Super Typhoon Gilda (Ading)

 On November 7 a tropical depression formed near the Mariana Islands.
 It intensifed into typhoon status three days later.
 Gilda reached peak intensity on November 14, with 130kt wind and lowest central pressure of 896 hPa (mbar).
 Gilda weakened and made landfall as a Category 1 typhoon before dissipating on November 19 southeast of Shanghai.

 Typhoon Harriet

 Harriet was a Category 3 typhoon that stayed in the ocean.

-Severe Tropical Storm Ivy (Barang)
+Tropical Storm Ivy (Barang)

-Ivy was a short-lived tropical storm that formed and dissipated east of the Philippines.
+Ivy was a short-lived tropical storm and dissipated east of the Philippines.